Did you know ... Search Documentation:

 Why not ODBC?

-SWI-Prolog provides a full-features ODBC interface).
+SWI-Prolog provides a full-featured ODBC interface.
 However, specifically in the case of SQLite, it requires a clumsy setup with extra dependencies and no obvious benefit.

 Why not proSQLite?